bcaramiaux/Gestural-Sound-Toolkit/README.md

 git clone --depth=1 https://github.com/bcaramiaux/Gestural-Sound-Toolkit
 ```

-The toolkit heavly relies on the MuBu lib developed by the ISMM team at IRCAM.
+The toolkit heavily relies on the MuBu lib developed by the ISMM team at IRCAM.
 This a Max/MSP library that is free (only to register to the IRCAM forum [spam-free]): http://forumnet.ircam.fr/product/mubu-en/.

 **Note for Windows' users**: you need to install Visual Studio 2015 Redistributable Package to have MuBu working!